microsoft/graphrag/v1-breaking-changes.md

 All of the breaking changes listed below are accounted for in the four steps above.

+## What if I don't have a cache available?

+If you no longer have your original GraphRAG cache, you can manually update your index.
+The most important aspect is ensuring that you have the required embeddings stored.
+If you already have your embeddings in a vector store, much of this can be avoided.

+Parquet changes:
+- The `create_final_entities.name` field has been renamed to `create_final_entities.title` for consistency with the other tables.
+Use your parquet editor of choice to fix this.
+- The `create_final_communities.id` field has been renamed to `create_final_communities.community` so that `id` can be repurposed for a UUID like the other tables.
+Use your parquet editor of choice to rename this.
+You can copy it to leave the `id` field in place, or use a tool such as pandas to give each community a new UUID in the `id` field.
+(We join on the `community` field internally, so `id` can be effectively ignored).

+- For Local Search, you need to have the entity.description embeddings
+- For DRIFT Search, you need the community.full_content embeddings

+The easiest way to get both of those is to run the pipeline with all workflows except for `generate_embeddings` skipped, which will embed those fields and write them to a vector store directly.
+Using a newer config file that has the embeddings.vector_store block:

+- Set the `skip_workflows` value to [create_base_entity_graph, create_base_text_units, create_final_text_units, create_final_community_reports, create_final_nodes, create_final_relationships, create_final_documents, create_final_covariates, create_final_entities, create_final_communities]
+- Re-run `graphrag index`

+What this does is run the pipeline, but skip over all of the usual artifact generation - the only workflow that is not skipped is the one that generates all default (or otherwise configured) embeddings.

 ## Updated data model

 - We have streamlined the data model of the index in a few small ways to align tables more consistently and remove redundant content.
 Notably: